newportg/ACT/5-building-block-view/README.md

 | **Name**                 | **Responsibility**                                                                       |
 | ------------------------ | ---------------------------------------------------------------------------------------- |
+| Hub                      | Rules and requirements to instigate ACT operations
 | Azure Function           | Is the interface to all systems. provides both Restful API and Service Bus Interfaces.   |
 | Security Component       | Provides all Managed Identity and User Identity/Access controls                          |
 | Audit Component          | Provides a standardised set of audit data retrieval methods, and SOC Alert rules         |
 | Cosmos Db Component      | Provides any abstractions or specialisations necessary to access Knight Franks Cosmos DB |
 | ACT Service Handler      | Is a specific interface for the ACT property inspection service.                         |
 | Domain Logic Component   | Provides rules and workflow to satisfy the requirements of this service                  |

+### Hub
+Hub is our internal system that currently manages Tenancies.
+Rules need to be applied to tenancies so that the ACT workflow is triggered.
+These rules will need to be applied when either a User interacts or a time scheduler operates on a tenancy.

 ### Azure Function